Best in Manufacturing – January 26, 2021

-Packaging is no longer a wrap or a box, it contains your brand image and can convey brand message as well.
-A Sealed Air survey on more than 1,500 U.S. consumers found that people are showing interest to the QR code on the packaging.
+Packaging is no longer a wrap or a box, it contains your brand image and can convey the brand message as well.
+A Sealed Air survey on more than 1,500 U.S. consumers found that people are showing interest in the QR code on the packaging.

 According to the survey, the respondents were more likely to interact with QR codes on packages if they find certain information by scanning the codes.
 They especially would like to know how their packages were packed and shipped.